 GMC Yukon owners have reported 73 problems related to fuel pump (under the gasoline fuel system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of GMC Yukon based on all problems reported for the Yukon.

 There was a strong smell of gas in the car as well as another vehicle who pulled me over to tell me my truck was pouring gas.
 After having it towed to my mechanic, he informed me that the fuel pumped assembly had rotted and need to be replaced.
 He stated that this part should not have rotted like this.
 Thankfully this was found before anything catastrophic had happened as I constantly driving around with my two young children in the car.
 I have kept the old part to show how it had rotted.
 I haven't heard of any recall for this but being that this situation was extremely dangerous I feel it warrants looking into.
 This was also an expensive fix and considering it should not have rotted like this, I feel I should receive reimbursement from the manufacturer.
 This is a huge health and safety issue that requires serious attention.